 Senator Jim Hughes is serving his second term in the Ohio Senate, representing the 16th district, which encompasses a portion of Franklin County.
 He is currently the Chairman of the Senate Standing Committee on Financial Institutions.
-Senator Hughes is also a member of the Criminal Justice Committee, Finance Committee, Insurance Committee, Civil Justice Committee, Rules & Reference Committee, and the Finance Subcommittee on Higher Education.
+Senator Hughes is also a member of the Criminal Justice Committee, Finance Committee, Insurance Committee, Civil Justice Committee, Rules and Reference Committee, and the Finance Higher Ed Subcommittee.

 Senator Hughes began his career in public service as a bailiff court constable in the Franklin County Court of Common Pleas.
 He later became an assistant prosecutor in the Columbus City Prosecutor's Office and later, an Assistant County Prosecutor for Franklin County.
 In late 2000, he was selected to serve the remainder of a term in the Ohio House of Representatives and was re-elected to that post four times.
 In 2008, he was elected to the Ohio Senate, a position he was re-elected to in 2012.